Joni Mitchell: Early life and education

-Country music began to eclipse rock around this time.
-Mitchell wanted to play the guitar, but as her mother disapproved of country music's hillbilly associations, she initially settled for the ukulele.
+Mitchell wanted to play the guitar, but as her mother associated the instrument with country music and disapproved of its hillbilly associations, she initially settled for the ukulele.
 Eventually she taught herself guitar from a Pete Seeger songbook.
 Polio had weakened her left hand, so she devised alternative tunings to compensate; she later used these tunings to create nonstandard approaches to harmony and structure in her songwriting.

 Mitchell started singing with her friends at bonfires around Waskesiu Lake, northwest of Prince Albert, Saskatchewan.
 She widened her repertoire to include her favourite performers, such as Édith Piaf and Miles Davis, at age 18.
 Her first paid performance was on October 31, 1962, at a Saskatoon club that featured folk and jazz performers.
 Although she never performed jazz herself in those days, Mitchell and her friends sought out gigs by jazz musicians.
 Mitchell said, "My jazz background began with one of the early Lambert, Hendricks and Ross albums."
 That album, The Hottest New Group in Jazz, was hard to find in Canada, she says, "so I saved up and bought it at a bootleg price.
 I considered that album to be my Beatles.
 I learned every song off of it, and I don't think there is another album anywhere—including my own—on which I know every note and word of every song."

 After graduating from high school at Aden Bowman Collegiate in Saskatoon, Mitchell took art classes at the Saskatoon Technical Collegiate with abstract expressionist painter Henry Bonli and left home to attend the Alberta College of Art in Calgary for the 1963–64 school year.
 She felt disillusioned about the high priority given to technical skill over free-class creativity there, and felt out of step with the trend toward pure abstraction and the tendency to move into commercial art.
-She dropped out of school after a year at age 20, a decision that greatly displeased her parents, who remembered the Great Depression and valued education highly.
+She dropped out of school after a year at age 20, due to an unexpected pregnancy (with her daughter Kilauren).
+She then started playing music in the nightclubs of Canada.

+Career

 1964–1967: Career beginnings, motherhood, and first marriage

 She continued to play gigs as a folk musician on weekends at her college and at a local hotel.
 Around this time she took a $15-a-week job in a Calgary coffeehouse called The Depression Coffee House, "singing long tragic songs in a minor key".
 She sang at hootenannies and made appearances on local TV and radio shows in Calgary.
 In 1964, at the age of 20, she told her mother that she intended to be a folk singer in Toronto.
 She left western Canada for the first time in her life, heading east for Ontario.
 Mitchell wrote her first song, "Day After Day", on the three-day train ride.
-She stopped at the Mariposa Folk Festival to see Buffy Sainte-Marie, a Saskatchewan-born Cree folk singer who had inspired her.
+She stopped at the Mariposa Folk Festival to see Buffy Sainte-Marie, an American folk singer who had inspired her.
 A year later, Mitchell played Mariposa, her first gig for a major audience, and years later Sainte-Marie herself covered Mitchell's work.